 What are we to think about near-death experiences that predict the end of the world?
 Are these dramatic, apocalyptic predictions reliable?
 Where do they come from?
 And what can we learn from them?

-Primary Links Included In This Post:
+Links Related To This Post:

 • Why The World Is Better Than You Think In 10 Powerful Charts